-Betsy Swann - Hispanic Groups Coordinator
+Betsy Swann - Global Development Specialist

-Using her passion for the Spanish language and Latin culture, Betsy works to build healing groups across the Hispanic community of Middle Tennessee.
-Betsy has a degree in Anthropology/Sociology from Rhodes College, where she focused her studies on Latin American issues and the Hispanic immigrant experience.
-She pursued this passion by studying Spanish in Buenos Aires, Argentina.
-Before Restore, Betsy felt called to overseas missions, spending a year in the World Race missionary program.
+Using her passion for the Spanish language and Latin culture, Betsy works to build healing groups for the Hispanic community.
+Betsy has a degree in Anthropology/ Sociology from Rhodes College, where she focused on Latin American issues and the Hispanic immigrant experience.
+She is currently pursuing her Master's Degree in Civic Leadership from Lipscomb University.
+Betsy also provides mentorship, skills development, and real-time troubleshooting for Restore's partners and facilitators around the world.